rsmets/personal-site/src/content/work/mtg-oracle.md

 Evals are the backbone, not an afterthought.
 Gold sets live as JSONL in the repo, and every harness run writes timestamped artifacts I can diff later.
 The headline harness is a **dual-judge rubric**: Sonnet and Opus independently score decks across a five-dimension rubric, run as an A/B across twenty fixed briefs so I can tell whether a change to the prompt or the retrieval actually helped.

 But I was uncomfortable stopping at LLM-as-judge, because a rubric score is an opinion about a deck, not evidence the deck wins games.
 So the eval ladder climbs toward ground truth.
 A **tournament-proximity scorer** measures how close a generated deck sits to real tournament lists on card overlap, mana base, and core-card presence.
 And the top rung plugs into **Forge**, an open-source rules-complete MTG engine, to run fifty headless simulated matches per deck for actual win-loss-draw records.
 That last one is a slow nightly job, not a dev-loop check, but it closes the gap between "a judge model liked this deck" and "this deck actually performs."

+### The Right-Sized Target for Fine-Tuning

+That bounded-data property paid off in an unexpected place.
+The brief classifier, the Haiku 4.5 router that sorts each request into `open`, `archetype`, `budget`, `mechanic`, or `contrarian`, turned out to be the perfect candidate for supervised fine-tuning.
+Closed label set, a gold set I could generate for almost nothing, and a task narrow enough that a small model could plausibly learn it.
+So I ran a distillation pilot: teach a fine-tuned **Amazon Nova Micro** to imitate the Haiku teacher, end to end through Bedrock model customization, entirely in TypeScript with no Python.

+The results were a genuinely instructive surprise.
+The distilled student matched the teacher on **98.5%** of a held-out set (194 of 197), ran about **1.8× faster** at the median, and cost roughly **28× less per call**.
+But the more valuable lessons were the ones the documentation does not lead with:

+- **The misses were signal, not noise.** All three divergences fell on the genuinely ambiguous category borders, the briefs that name both a color identity and a mechanic, for instance.
+Distillation faithfully inherits the teacher's decision boundaries, including the blurry ones.
+The lesson: to push past 98–99% you fix the category *definitions*, not the training-data volume.
+The ceiling was conceptual, not quantitative.
+- **Validation loss rose after the first epoch.** The model had essentially learned the teacher's decision function within one pass; epochs two and three just fit noise.
+For a small closed-label distillation, one or two epochs would likely have beaten three at lower cost.
+- **The economics only work at the right scale.** A 28× per-call multiple sounds decisive until you account for the fixed monthly cost of keeping a custom model deployed.
+The break-even sat around 5,000 calls a month; below that, the off-the-shelf model is cheaper all-in.
+Distillation to a small model pays off only when the call is high-volume, the task is narrow, and latency matters, all three, not just cost.

+The counter-experiment was just as informative: fine-tuning a small model for the *deck builder* would have been a mistake.
+When I tested a base Nova Pro as the builder, it produced 174-card decks, ran twelve copies of cards capped at four, and hallucinated card names outright.
+That is not a style gap a fine-tune can close cheaply; it is a rules-competence gap that would demand teaching deck construction from scratch.
+The classifier was the right-sized target precisely because the task was bounded.
+The builder was the wrong one for exactly the same reason in reverse.
+Knowing which is which is most of the skill.

 ### Why It Matters